brunokoga/Montevideo/magicItems_dir/wondrousItems.md

 **Description**

 Each of the several kinds of _figurines of wondrous power_ appears to be a miniature statuette of a creature an inch or so high (with one exception).
-When the figurine is tossed down and the correct command word spoken, it becomes a living creature of normal size (except when noted otherwise below).
+When the figurine is tossed down and the correct command word spoken, it becomes a living creature of normal size (except when noted otherwise below.
 The creature obeys and serves its owner.
 Unless stated otherwise, the creature understands Common but does not speak.

 If a _figurine of wondrous power _is broken or destroyed in its statuette form, it is forever ruined.
 All magic is lost, its power departed.
 If slain in animal form, the figurine simply reverts to a statuette that can be used again at a later time.

 **Bronze Griffon** : When animated, a bronze griffon acts in all ways like a normal griffon under the command of its possessor.
 The item can be used twice per week for up to 6 hours per use.
 When 6 hours have passed or when the command word is spoken, the bronze griffon once again becomes a tiny statuette.
-Moderate transmutation; CL 11th; [Craft Wondrous Item](../feats#_craft-wondrous-item),_ [animate objects](../spells/animateObjects#_animate-objects)_.
+Moderate transmutation; CL 11th; [Craft Wondrous Item](../feats#_craft-wondrous-item),_ [animate objects](../spell_dir/animateObjects#_animate-objects_.

 **Ebony Fly** : When animated, an ebony fly is the size of a pony and has all the statistics of a pegasus but can make no attacks.
 The item can be used three times per week for up to 12 hours per use.
 When 12 hours have passed or when the command word is spoken, the ebony fly again becomes a tiny statuette.
-Moderate transmutation; CL 11th; [Craft Wondrous Item](../feats#_craft-wondrous-item),_ [animate objects](../spells/animateObjects#_animate-objects)_.
+Moderate transmutation; CL 11th; [Craft Wondrous Item](../feats#_craft-wondrous-item),_ [animate objects](../spell_dir/animateObjects#_animate-objects_.

 **Golden Lions** : These figurines come in pairs.
 They become normal adult male lions.
 If slain in combat, the lions cannot be brought back from statuette form for 1 full week.
 Otherwise, they can be used once per day for up to 1 hour.
 They enlarge and shrink upon speaking the command word.
-Moderate transmutation; CL 11th; [Craft Wondrous Item](../feats#_craft-wondrous-item),_ [animate objects](../spells/animateObjects#_animate-objects)_.
+Moderate transmutation; CL 11th; [Craft Wondrous Item](../feats#_craft-wondrous-item),_ [animate objects](../spell_dir/animateObjects#_animate-objects)_.

 **Ivory Goats** : These figurines come in threes.
 Each goat of this trio looks slightly different from the others, and each has a different function:

 - _The Goat of Traveling_: This statuette provides a speedy and enduring mount equal to that of a heavy horse in every way except appearance.
 The goat can travel for a maximum of 1 day each week—continuously or in any combination of periods totaling 24 hours.
 At this point, or when the command word is uttered, it returns to its statuette form for no less than 1 day before it can again be used.
 - _The Goat of Travail_: This statuette becomes an enormous creature, larger than a bull, with the statistics of a nightmare except for the addition of a pair of wicked horns of exceptional size (damage 1d8+4 for each horn).
 If it is charging to attack, it may only use its horns (but add 6 points of damage to each successful attack in that round).
 It can be called to life just once per month for up to 12 hours at a time.
 - _The Goat of Terror_: When called upon with the proper command word, this statuette becomes a destrier-like mount with the statistics of a light horse.
-However, its rider can employ the goat's horns as weapons (one horn as a _+3 heavy lance,_ the other as a _+5 longsword_).
-When ridden in an attack against an opponent, the goat of terror radiates _ [fear](../spells/fear#_fear)_ as the spell in a 30-foot radius ( [Will](../combat#_will) DC 16 partial).
+However, its rider can employ the goat's horns as weapons (one horn as a _+3 heavy lance,_ the other as a _+5 longsword_.
+When ridden in an attack against an opponent, the goat of terror radiates _ [fear](../spell_dir/fear#_fear_ as the spell in a 30-foot radius ( [Will](../combat#_will) DC 16 partial).
 It can be used once every 2 weeks for up to 3 hours per use.
-Moderate transmutation; CL 11th; [Craft Wondrous Item](../feats#_craft-wondrous-item)_, [animate objects](../spells/animateObjects#_animate-objects)_.
+Moderate transmutation; CL 11th; [Craft Wondrous Item](../feats#_craft-wondrous-item)_, [animate objects](../spell_dir/animateObjects#_animate-objects_.

 **Marble Elephant** : This is the largest of the figurines, the statuette being about the size of a human hand.
 Upon utterance of the command word, a marble elephant grows to the size and specifications of a true elephant.
 The animal created from the statuette is fully obedient to the figurine's owner, serving as a beast of burden, a mount, or a combatant.
 The statuette can be used four times per month for up to 24 hours at a time.
-Moderate transmutation; CL 11th; [Craft Wondrous Item](../feats#_craft-wondrous-item),_ [animate objects](../spells/animateObjects#_animate-objects)_.
+Moderate transmutation; CL 11th; [Craft Wondrous Item](../feats#_craft-wondrous-item),_ [animate objects](../spell_dir/animateObjects#_animate-objects_.

 **Obsidian Steed** : This figurine appears to be a small, shapeless lump of black stone.
 Only careful inspection reveals that it vaguely resembles some form of quadruped.
 On command, the near-formless piece of obsidian becomes a fantastic mount.
-Treat it as a heavy horse with the following additional powers usable once per round at will: _ [overland flight](../spells/overlandFlight#_overland-flight), [plane shift](../spells/planeShift#_plane-shift),_ and _ [ethereal jaunt](../spells/etherealJaunt#_ethereal-jaunt)._ The steed allows itself to be ridden, but if the rider is of good alignment, the steed is 10% likely per use to carry him to the lower planes and then return to its statuette form.
+Treat it as a heavy horse with the following additional powers usable once per round at will: _ [overland flight](../spell_dir/overlandFlight#_overland-flight, [plane shift](../spell_dir/planeShift#_plane-shift,_ and _ [ethereal jaunt](../spell_dir/etherealJaunt#_ethereal-jaunt._ The steed allows itself to be ridden, but if the rider is of good alignment, the steed is 10% likely per use to carry him to the lower planes and then return to its statuette form.
 The statuette can be used once per week for one continuous period of up to 24 hours.
-Note that when an obsidian steed becomes ethereal or [plane shift](../spells/planeShift#_plane-shift)s, its rider and his gear follow suit.
+Note that when an obsidian steed becomes ethereal or [plane shift](../spell_dir/planeShift#_plane-shifts, its rider and his gear follow suit.
 Thus, the user can travel to other planes via this means.
-Strong conjuration and transmutation; CL 15th; [Craft Wondrous Item](../feats#_craft-wondrous-item),_ [animate objects](../spells/animateObjects#_animate-objects), [etherealness](../spells/etherealness#_etherealness), fly, [plane shift](../spells/planeShift#_plane-shift)_.
+Strong conjuration and transmutation; CL 15th; [Craft Wondrous Item](../feats#_craft-wondrous-item),_ [animate objects](../spell_dir/animateObjects#_animate-objects, [etherealness](../spell_dir/etherealness#_etherealness, fly, [plane shift](../spell_dir/planeShift#_plane-shift_.

 **Onyx Dog** : When commanded, this statuette changes into a creature with the same properties as a riding dog except that it is endowed with an [Intelligence](../gettingStarted#_intelligence) of 8, can communicate in Common, and has exceptional olfactory and visual abilities.
 It has the [scent](../glossary#_scent) ability and adds +4 on its Perception checks.
-It has 60-foot [darkvision](../glossary#_darkvision), and it can _ [see invisibility](../spells/seeInvisibility#_see-invisibility)_.
+It has 60-foot [darkvision](../glossary#_darkvision), and it can _ [see invisibility](../spell_dir/seeInvisibility#_see-invisibility_.
 An onyx dog can be used once per week for up to 6 hours.
 It obeys only its owner.
-Moderate transmutation; CL 11th; [Craft Wondrous Item](../feats#_craft-wondrous-item),_ [animate objects](../spells/animateObjects#_animate-objects)_.
+Moderate transmutation; CL 11th; [Craft Wondrous Item](../feats#_craft-wondrous-item),_ [animate objects](../spell_dir/animateObjects#_animate-objects)_.

-**Serpentine Owl** : This figurine becomes either a normal-sized horned owl or a giant owl (use the stats for the giant eagle) according to the command word used.
+**Serpentine Owl** : This figurine becomes either a normal-sized horned owl or a giant owl (use the stats for the giant eagle according to the command word used.
 The transformation can take place once per day, with a maximum duration of 8 continuous hours.
 However, after three transformations into giant owl form, the statuette loses all its magical properties.
 The owl communicates with its owner by telepathic means, informing her of all it sees and hears.
-Moderate transmutation; CL 11th; [Craft Wondrous Item](../feats#_craft-wondrous-item),_ [animate objects](../spells/animateObjects#_animate-objects)_.
+Moderate transmutation; CL 11th; [Craft Wondrous Item](../feats#_craft-wondrous-item),_ [animate objects](../spell_dir/animateObjects#_animate-objects)_.

-**Silver Raven** : This silver figurine turns into a raven on command (but it retains its metallic consistency, which gives it hardness 10).
-Another command sends it off into the air, bearing a message just like a creature affected by an _ [animal messenger](../spells/animalMessenger#_animal-messenger)_ spell.
+**Silver Raven** : This silver figurine turns into a raven on command (but it retains its metallic consistency, which gives it hardness 10.
+Another command sends it off into the air, bearing a message just like a creature affected by an _ [animal messenger](../spell_dir/animalMessenger#_animal-messenger_ spell.
 If not commanded to carry a message, the raven obeys the commands of its owner, although it has no special powers or telepathic abilities.
 It can maintain its nonfigurine status for only 24 hours per week, but the duration need not be continuous.
-Moderate enchantment and transmutation; CL 6th; [Craft Wondrous Item](../feats#_craft-wondrous-item), _ [animal messenger](../spells/animalMessenger#_animal-messenger), [animate objects](../spells/animateObjects#_animate-objects)_.
+Moderate enchantment and transmutation; CL 6th; [Craft Wondrous Item](../feats#_craft-wondrous-item), _ [animal messenger](../spell_dir/animalMessenger#_animal-messenger, [animate objects](../spell_dir/animateObjects#_animate-objects_.

 **Construction**

-**Requirements** [Craft Wondrous Item](../feats#_craft-wondrous-item), _ [animate objects](../spells/animateObjects#_animate-objects), _additional spells, see text_;_ **Cost** 5,000 gp (bronze griffon), 5,000 gp (ebony fly), 8,250 gp (golden lions), 10,500 gp (ivory goats), 8,500 gp (marble elephant), 14,250 gp (obsidian steed), 7,750 gp (onyx dog), 4,550 gp (serpentine owl), 1,900 gp (silver raven)
+**Requirements** [Craft Wondrous Item](../feats#_craft-wondrous-item), _ [animate objects](../spell_dir/animateObjects#_animate-objects), _additional spells, see text_;_ **Cost** 5,000 gp (bronze griffon), 5,000 gp (ebony fly), 8,250 gp (golden lions), 10,500 gp (ivory goats), 8,500 gp (marble elephant), 14,250 gp (obsidian steed), 7,750 gp (onyx dog), 4,550 gp (serpentine owl), 1,900 gp (silver raven

 **Gauntlet of Rust**